-You may elect to choose one or two people other than yourself to receive the income earned by your Fund Account (for example, your child or sister).
+You may elect to choose one or two people other than yourself to receive the income earned by your Fund According Example, your child or sister).
 Income beneficiaries may not be changed.
-Please send fully completed IRS Form W-9 or other applicable US tax forms for each of your Fund Account's Income beneficiaries to: Steve Nass, CFO Catholic Community Services, 3737 Portland Rd NE Salem, OR 97301.
+Please send fully completed IRS For example, your child or sister).
+Income beneficiaries may not be changed.
+Please send fully completed IRS For other applicable US tax forms for each of your Fund Account's Income beneficiaries to: Steve Nass, CFO Catholic Community Services, 3737 Portland Rd NE Salem, OR 97301.
 Please check here if income beneficiary(ies) are the same as donor(s) listed above.
-If so, this form is complete.
-If you are designating other beneficiary(ies), please include their information below.
+If so, this form is completed if you are designating other beneficiary(ies), please include their information below.
 First Income Beneficiary

+That income penenciary

 Name Date of Birth Social Security Number

 Mailing Address

 City State Zip Code

 Daytime Phone Evening Phone Email Address

-Second Income Beneficiar у
+Second Income Benefici ary

 Name Date of Birth Social Security Number

 Mailing Address

 City State Zip Code

 Daytime Phone Evening Phone Email Address